 If you’re considering going tankless, your first decision will be to choose between a gas or electric model (you can read up on the merits and drawbacks of both in more detail here).
-While high-end gas models may be more powerful than electric ones, they are also considerably more expensive and challenging to install.
-There are also some additional safety concerns to consider.
-Then there are homeowners who would simply prefer not to use gas.
-Gas tankless water heaters are typically not as efficient as their electric counterparts, sometimes by a 10 percent margin, so there are plenty of reasons to choose an electric tankless water heater.
+While high-end gas models may be more powerful than electric ones, they are considerably more expensive and challenging to install.
+Gas tankless water heaters are typically not as efficient as their electric counterparts, as well.

 Read on for detailed guidance on how to select the best electric tankless water heater for your home.

-- BEST FOR SMALL HOMES: EcoSmart ECO 11 Electric Tankless Water Heater, 13KW
+- BEST FOR SMALLER HOMES: EcoSmart ECO 11 Electric Tankless Water Heater

-- BEST FOR GUEST HOUSE: Titan SCR2 N-120 Electric Tankless Water Heater 220
+- BEST FOR LARGER HOMES: EcoSmart ECO 27 Electric Tankless Water Heater

-- BEST POINT OF USE: ECOTOUCH Tankless Water Heater Electric 5.5kw 240V
+- BEST POINT OF USE UNIT: ECOTOUCH Tankless Water Heater

 What to Consider When Choosing the Best Electric Tankless Water Heater

 When looking for the best tankless water heater, the process involves more than just determining whether it will heat sufficient water for your needs.
 The following section looks at a number of key issues that will likely impact your decision as you shop.